janschneiderou/LearningHub/README.md

  ##   Immediate Feedback

 To keep things simple from the side of the tutor it is recommended to only transmit critical data from the providers to the LH.
-An example of critical data could be the instruction to ìSpeak Louderî in case a microphone application detects that the learner is speaking too soft during the specific learning task.
+An example of critical data could be the instruction to ‚ÄúSpeak Louder‚Äù in case a microphone application detects that the learner is speaking too soft during the specific learning task.
 To keep things as simple as possible this type of instruction is transmitted from the provider to the LH via UDP sockets.
 The LH can then forward the received instructions to applications design to provide feedback to learners.
 This applications can be ambient displays, augmented reality glasses, etc. Establishing the communication between the LH and the immediate feedback applications is a very similar process to the one for establishing the link between the LH and providers.
 Before starting a recording one needs to manually select the feedback applications that will be used and define the communication channels.
 For each feedback application one needs to define:
-∑	The Name of the application
+¬∑	The Name of the application
-∑	Path to reach the application (IP address)
+¬∑	Path to reach the application (IP address)
-∑	Port number for sending operational instructions via a TCP socket.
+¬∑	Port number for sending operational instructions via a TCP socket.
-∑	Port number for streaming feedback instructions via a UDP socket.
+¬∑	Port number for streaming feedback instructions via a UDP socket.

 The feedback applications need to open the socket communications in order to receive the information that comes from the LH.
 This can be done through the use of the dynamic Libraries included in the LH solution (the currently supported libraries are for the .Net framework and Windows Universal Platform), or by manually programing the TCP and UDP sockets.

+In order to send feedback from a sensor application to the learningHub one has to add a reference to the ConnectorHub.dll or ConnectorHubUW.dll, initialize it and call the ConnectorHub.sendFeedback(string feedback) method whenever the application is supposed to send feedback.
+In order to receive feedback, one needs to add a reference to the ConnectorHub.dll or ConnectorHubUW.dll to the project, create and initialize a ConnectorHubUW.feedback object, and create a feedbackReceivedEvent event handler in order to catch the feedback sent from the LearningHub.